 Union officials contend that the employers want to outsource jobs to other regions and implement new technologies, which could lead to a significant loss in unionized jobs.

-The union asked for a 21 percent wage increase during negotiations held Wednesday night
+The union asked for a 21 percent wage increase during negotiations held Wednesday night at the Pacific Maritime Association office, Berry said.

 The employers countered with a $1 pay hike during the life of the contract, along with a 10 percent increase to the employees' monthly pension benefits, along with an assurance for job protections, Berry said.